poboisvert/Amazon_Vine_Analysis/README.md

 ## Project Overview

 This project analyzes Amazon Vine program which invole companies and users that will be paid to leave a review.
-It determines if there is a bias toward favorable reviews from Vine members by using PySpark with Google Colab to perform the ETL (Extract, Transform and load) to a PostgreSQL database on AWS RDS.
+It determines if there is a bias toward favorable reviews from Vine members by using PySpark with Google Colab to perform the ETL (Extract, Transform and load) to a PostgreSQL database.

 The purpose of this analysis is to determine if there is a bias in the Vine Program when users give a 5 stars review and I selected the Apparel dataset.